ulixee/hero/website/docs/BasicInterfaces/Agent.md

   - userAgent `strong`.
 This sets your browser's user agent string.
 Prefixing this string with a tilde (~) allows for dynamic options.
 See
   - browserEmulatorId `string`.
 Emulates the unique properties that help SecretAgent look like a normal browser.
   - humanEmulatorId `string`.
 Drives human-like mouse/keyboard movements.
+  - geolocation `IGeolocation`.
+Overrides the geolocation of the user.
+Will automatically grant permissions to all origins for geolocation.
+    - latitude `number`.
+Latitude between -90 and 90.
+    - longitude `number`.
+Longitude between -180 and 180.
+    - accuracy `number`.
+Non-negative accuracy value.
+Defaults to random number 40-50.
   - timezoneId `string`.
 Overrides the host timezone.
 A list of valid ids are available at [unicode.org](https://unicode-org.github.io/cldr-staging/charts/37/supplemental/zone_tzid.html)
   - locale `string`.
 Overrides the host languages settings (eg, en-US).
 Locale will affect navigator.language value, Accept-Language request header value as well as number and date formatting rules.
   - viewport `IViewport`.
 Sets the emulated screen size, window position in the screen, inner/outer width and height.
 If not provided, the most popular resolution is used from [statcounter.com](https://gs.statcounter.com/screen-resolution-stats/desktop/united-states-of-america).